 Renewal procedures for North Carolina social work licenses vary according to the type of credential.
 While all licenses must be renewed every two years, fees and continuing education (CE) requirements differ.
 Professionals who hold the CSW license must pay a $70 renewal fee, and must complete 40 hours of CE coursework, including four hours studying ethics.
 CMSWs are held to similar CE guidelines, but pay a $90 renewal fee.
 LCSWs and certified social work managers must pay $150 to renew their licenses.
 Like other types of social workers, they are required to complete a 40-hour CE requirement; four hours of which must address workplace ethics.

 Accredited Social Work Programs in North Carolina

 There are numerous benefits to attending an in-state school if you’re considering earning a social work degree in North Carolina.
 Social work programs offered at North Carolina institutions typically cover subjects and skills addressed on state licensing exams.
 Because many faculty members are themselves licensed social workers, they are able to provide valuable insight into North Carolina’s licensing process, job market, and local conditions.
 The state's Social Work Certification and Licensure Board maintains strict guidelines regarding cross-state reciprocity, and enrolling in an out-of-state social work program can potentially make it more difficult to apply for licensure in North Carolina.
-The directory below includes all accredited social work programs in the state.

 What Can You Do With a Social Work Degree?